-Thinking about taking a cruise and wonder if going on winter cruises are worth it?
+Thinking about taking a cruise and wondering if winter cruises are worth it?

 It’s time to forget those sun-drenched destinations.
 Expand your cruise horizons and consider some of the best winter cruises and cold-weather cruise destinations as an alternative.

-Whether it’s glacier cruising in Alaska, penguin sighting in Antarctica, or discovering the festive winter delights of Europe’s Christmas Markets on a river cruise.
+It might be the adventure of glacier cruising in Alaska or penguin sighting in Antarctica.
+Or, discovering that winter can be the best time to visit Europe to enjoy the festive delights of Europe’s Christmas Markets on a river cruise.

-Rug up and get ready to set sail, these are some of the best destinations for winter cruises and cold weather cruise routes around the world.
-We’ve found everything from polar expedition cruises, fabulous ferry crossings, even mystical winter junk boat cruises in Asia.
+Rug up and get ready to set sail, these are some of the best destinations for winter cruises and cold-weather cruise routes around the world.
+We’ve found everything from polar expedition cruises, fabulous ferry crossings, and even mystical winter junk boat cruises in Asia.

 If you are planning to visit Patagonia, include a side cruise by way of the Yaghan Ferry from Punta Arenas to Puerto Williams – Isla Navarino.